-Recipients of the Early Childhood Education Grant are required to submit a project budget which outlines how the funds will be spent.
-A completed project budget must be submitted to, reviewed by and approved by the program office prior to conducting any grant activities.
+Recipients of the Early Childhood Education Grant must submit a project budget which outlines how the funds will be spent.
+A completed project budget must be submitted, reviewed by, and approved by the program office prior to conducting any grant activities.

 Spending outside of the approved budget categories by more than 10% requires a budget revision.
 Spending outside of the approved budget categories in governance/administration and indirect costs is not allowable.
-Any revisions in the approved budget amounts must be requested in a proposed revised budget and electronically submitted through the CCIP prior to obligating costs different from approved amounts.
+Request any revisions in the approved budget in a proposed revised budget and electronically submit through the CCIP prior to obligating costs different from approved amounts.
 The department does not recognize verbal approvals of budgets or budget revisions.